 Vielleicht Maybe

-Die Lust Craving
+Die Lust Desire

 Das bedeutet: Wir brauchen Nährstoffe und Energie, damit unser Körper funktioniert.
 (That means we need nutrients and energy for our body to function.)

-1. Wozu dient Hunger hauptsächlich?
+1. Wozu dient Hunger laut Text hauptsächlich?

-(What is hunger mainly for?)
+(What is hunger mainly for according to the text?)

 Exercise 2: Dialogue